Benefits of Multisensory Learning

 Before we continue, it’s important to address the obvious question.
 You might be thinking, “Isn’t most learning multisensory learning?
 I mean, any time you’re engaging more than one of the five senses, doesn’t that count as multisensory?”

 Technically, yes it does.
 In literal terms, the standard fare of reading text and listening to instruction counts as multisensory learning.
 However, this “universal” teaching method does not account for the fact that each student processes information differently across different subjects and in different contexts.
-Further, this traditional method of instruction does not utilize touch or movement (kinesthetics) as highly-effective tools for learning.
+Further, this traditional method of instruction does not utilize touch or movement (kinesthetics) as highly

 By contrast, we can say that one benefit of true multisensory instruction is that, by acknowledging that every child learns differently, it helps tap into students’ learning preferences, allowing them to make stronger connections and form memories.
 In addition, we are then able to provide students with a wider range of ways (including touch and movement) to show what they’ve learned.

 While all students can benefit from multisensory learning, it can be particularly beneficial for students who have sensory or attention issues, such as students on the autism spectrum.

 Multisensory Learning and Autism Spectrum Disorder

 In education there is a strong emphasis placed on visual and auditory instruction.
 But what if your student has auditory processing issues?
 What if their eyes are sensitive to the lighting in your kitchen, and as a result they struggle to focus on the page in front of them?
 What if they are unable to vocalize their answers, or struggle with the fine motor skills required to hold a pencil?